JarBarKar/URL-Shortening-Service/README.md

 `DB_ACCOUNT_PASSWORD` : <mySQL password>

-** Chances if env variables cannot be detected **
+**Chances if env variables cannot be detected, might be buggy.**

-Please navigate to ./App/settings.py, edit SQLALCHEMY_DATABASE_URI to config for the DB database connection.
+Please navigate to ./App/settings.py, edit SQLALCHEMY_DATABASE_URI variable to config for the DB database connection.
 Replace {os.environ.get("DB_ACCOUNT_ID")} with DB account ID and {os.environ.get("DB_ACCOUNT_PASSWORD")} with DB password. <blank if needed>
 Change hostname and DB port number if required.